Daunte Wright protests: Potter criminal case

-Demonstrator charges
+Demonstrator legal cases

 Shooting at Saint Paul police

 Jamoni Raekwon Blackstone, a 24-year-old man from North Saint Paul was charged with attempted murder for firing gunshots at an occupied Saint Paul police vehicle at 10:30 p.m.
 CDT on April 13, 2021.
 Prior to the incident, Blackstone had posted to the Facebook website that after seeing the video of Wright's death he was going to "start shooting".
 The night of April 13 he fired six shots at the police vehicle with several bullets striking the driver's area of the police vehicle.
 The officer inside was not injured.
 Blackstone had claimed after being arrested that he fired at the officer's vehicle in an act of self-defense.
 He pleaded guilty on November 19, 2021, to one count of attempted intentional murder in the second-degree.
 He was sentenced to 10 years in prison and five years of supervised release.

 Shooting at Minnesota National Guard

 The United States District Attorney's Office for Minnesota announced charges in connection to the drive-by shooting of Minnesota National Guard troops who were mobilized as a result of demonstrations over Wright's death and stationed in Minneapolis on April 18, 2021, to provide neighborhood security.
 Two soldiers had non-life-threatening injuries from glass that shattered when a bullet went through their vehicle's window.
-Andrew Thomas, a 28-year-old man with home address in Minneapolis and Chicago, and a juvenile passenger were stopped by Minneapolis police while driving a vehicle that matched a description from the April 18 shooting.
+Andrew Thomas, a 28-year-old man with home addresses in Minneapolis and Chicago, and a juvenile passenger were stopped by Minneapolis police while driving a vehicle that matched a description from the April 18 shooting.
 Thomas was charged by federal authorities with felony possession of a firearm.
 Hennepin County officials charged Thomas with first-degree and second-degree assault with a dangerous weapon and illegal weapons possession.
 In July 2021, Thomas pleaded guilty in Hennepin County court to charges related to the drive-by shooting and illegal possession of a firearm.
 He received an eight-year sentence that included five years in jail and three years under supervised release.